Alcohol, cannabis, and nicotine

 • Access and Assessment Centre

-Call or visit in person for emergency or non-emergency mental health and substance use services.
+Call or visit in person for emergency or non-emergency mental health and substance use services at Vancouver General Hospital (VGH).

 • UBC Counselling Services

-If you’re struggling with substance use to the point that it’s affecting your daily life, it may be helpful to speak with a Wellness Advisor about your concerns.
+If substance use is affecting your daily life, it may be helpful to speak with a Wellness Advisor.

 • UBC Student Health Service